Renfe Class 250: Technical specifications

 The locomotives have a C'C' UIC wheel arrangement, and are equipped with monomotor bogies, which have switchable gear ratios.
 Their maximum axle load is 22 tonnes.

 History

 The locomotives were introduced in 1982.
 A total of 40 locomotives have been built.
 They were mainly used on freight services by Renfe's Cargas freight and Transporte Combinado intermodal divisions.
+They were withdrawn in 2010.